AlexaCRM/alexacrm.github.io/datapress/Forms/forms.md

 ## Lookup fields in forms

-In PowerApps Forms for Dataverse, lookups are crucial for creating relationships between tables and enhancing data entry.
+In Power Apps Forms for Dataverse, lookups are crucial for creating relationships between tables and enhancing data entry.
 Here’s a detailed look at how lookups function in different contexts:

 1. **Dialog**